FrancisDrakeII/object_detection/README.md

-# some userful library package I used
+# For reference, here's the list of important library package I used
 tensorflow-gpu:1.13.2